RadioAxion results on the search for axion dark matter under Gran Sasso: Set-up and data acquisition

 Data are acquired in list mode: each event above a $5$~keV threshold is digitized and transmitted to the acquisition PC together with its timestamp.
 Timing is provided by the digiBASE quartz oscillator with $1~\mu$s resolution.
 To mitigate frequency drifts and long-term aging of the quartz clock, each second a reference pulse derived from a rubidium frequency standard (FS725, $10$~MHz) is injected into the digiBASE.
 The rubidium standard has a fractional frequency stability better than $5\times 10^{-11}$ and an aging rate below $5\times 10^{-9}$ over 20 years.

 In Fig.~\ref{fig:Am_fig1} we show the energy spectrum accumulated over 24 hours, with and without the $\ce{^{241}Am}$ source.
+The dominant contribution comes from the 59.5 keV $\gamma$, producing a peak with 11$\%$ FWHM energy resolution.
+We point out that our acquisition is optimized for the acquisition rate, due to the great number of events, not for the energy resolution (shaping time is kept at the minimum value of 0.75 $\mu$s).

 With the source in place, the total counting rate is about $4$~kHz, to be compared with a background rate of $\sim 0.2$~Hz.
 The background measured without the source is dominated by the intrinsic radioactivity of the NaI crystal, while any contribution from the external $\gamma$ rays and from the residual cosmic-ray flux are negligible.